 Toxic Mold Warning Signs And Damage

-Mold is invisible to the human eye as an individual spore.
-When these microscopic spores congregate, a colony is formed, which human can detect visually.
+Mold is everywhere, and is often a nuisance to remove.
+However it is more than just a nuisance.
+It may be a health hazard, sometimes invisible, that may damage your health, as well as the health of those you love.
+Mold is made up of individual spores which are invisible to the human eye.
+When these microscopic spores congregate, a colony is formed, which is then visually detectable.
 The colonies grow on the material in which the mold spores are feeding.
-This includes any materials which contain cellulose—ingredients that mold colonies thrive on.
+This includes any materials which contain cellulose ingredients that mold colonies thrive on.
 In addition to feeding, all molds need warmth, moisture, and oxygen in order to survive.
-Locate these elements and you will soon find mold.

-These mold spores collect on water logged materials to form black colonies that appear slimy.
-It eats through the tile, carpet, or sheetrock on which it grows; creating heavy damage in the process.
-After prolonged exposure, eradicating this mold may require replacing that sheetrock, tile or carpet.
+These mold spores collect on waterlogged materials to form black colonies that appear slimy.
+Black mold eats through the tile, carpet, or sheetrock on which it grows, creating heavy damage in the process.
+After prolonged exposure, eradicating this mold may be difficult and may require replacing that sheetrock, tile or carpet.

 Mold is typically identified by the characteristic black or reddish colonies that are velvety or slimy in appearance.
 These colonies grow as they feed to eventually engulf a wall, floor, ceiling, or duct.
 It eats away at the surface, and if left to grow, will weaken or disintegrate the structure on which it is feeding.
 Mold spores are released into the air when the colony is agitated.
 They travel through the air, landing in another suitable place to grow yet another colony.
 In the right conditions, a structure can quickly become overrun by mold infestation.